 Achieving maritime dominance goals with a renewed focus on littoral capability

-DDG 1000 introduces a wide range of new technologies that will generate tangible breakthroughs in performance and affordability.
+DDG 1000 introduces a wide range of new technologies that generate tangible breakthroughs in performance and affordability.
 Advances such as Electric Drive/Integrated Power Systems, ship control and damage control automation, a totally integrated, ship-wide command & control system, and low-observable topside designs are potentially applicable to other shipbuilding programs, thereby offering the Navy exceptional return on investment.

 DDG 1000 is a stealthy ship with a minimal radar signature and an intrinsically quiet tumblehome hull form and wave-piercing bow.
 An enhanced X/SPY X-band radar is part of the concept, giving the ship enhanced detection and interception abilities in the characteristic radar 'ground clutter' of littoral theaters.
 Generating far more power than the DDG 51 ships, DDG 1000 is suitable for future deployment of directed energy beam weapons and the electromagnetic railgun, both of which are under intensive development.

-Full scale production of the first of the class, Zumwalt began at Bath on February 11, 2009.
 Working with engineers at other defense firms nationwide, the design of DDG 1000 is highly evolved.
 Interactive 3D design - a feature extending to the assembly floor - has reached an unprecedented level of detail.
-Roll-out of the first highly preoutfitted Ultra unit, weighing several thousands tons, is scheduled for November 2011.
-Construction of a second ship of the class, Michael Monsoor (DDG 1001) is underway, and fabrication of a third ship, DDG 1002 - Lyndon B. Johnson - started Fab in early 2012.
+The first of the class, Zumwalt, was delivered to the Navy on May 20, 2016.
+The second ship of the class, Michael Monsoor (DDG 1001), was christened June 18, 2016, and the keel was laid for the Lyndon B. Johnson (DDG 1002) on Jan.
+30, 2017.

 Arleigh Burke class AEGIS Destroyers